scott-w/backbone.marionette/CONTRIBUTING.md

 the issue and the resolution.
 We strive to maintain 100% code coverage in our testing.

+You don't need to include any changes to files in `lib/` as we will build this as part of our release process.

 #### Coding Guidelines

 The Marionette coding conventions are provided in the ESLint configuration